The Aristocats: Story development

 The script revisions were later made in January and February 1963.
 In June 1963, Rowe had written a letter to Disney addressing his displeasure of the script revisions, in which Tytle responded to Rowe that the changes Disney approved of would be kept.
 However, the project was temporarily shelved, and in August 1963, Tytle suggested that The Aristocats should be reworked into an animated feature, to which Disney agreed.
 At Disney's recommendation, Tytle presented the project to Wolfgang Reitherman, who was directing The Jungle Book (1967), who agreed it would work as an animated film.
 For that reason, Disney temporarily shelved the project as the animation department was occupied with The Jungle Book (1967).
 In April 1964, story artist Otto Englander was assigned to work on the project.
 In November 1964, during a story meeting, Disney felt the cats should talk amongst themselves but never in front of the humans, in a similar approach as in One Hundred and One Dalmatians (1961).
 Because of the production delays, studio producer Bill Anderson advised Tytle to centralize his efforts on live action projects, and he was subsequently replaced by Winston Hibler.

 In 1966, Disney assigned Ken Anderson to determine whether The Aristocats would be suitable for an animated feature.
-With occasional guidance from Reitherman, Anderson worked from scratch and simplified the two stories into a story that focused more on the cats.
+With occasional guidance from Reitherman, Anderson worked from scratch and simplified the two stories into one that focused more on the cats.
 Disney saw the preliminary sketches and approved the project shortly before his death.
 After The Jungle Book (1967) was completed, the animation department began work on The Aristocats.
 Reitherman assumed the producing duties, and later tossed out the more emotional story of Duchess's obsession to find human adopters befitting of her kittens' talents.
 Instead, the film would be retooled as an adventure comedy in the vein of One Hundred and One Dalmatians (1961).
 Furthermore, the character Elvira, the maid, who was intended to be voiced by Elsa Lanchester, was removed from the story placing Edgar as the central villain in order to better simplify the storyline.